 Essential PMO Tools

 There’s a lot of ground to cover when discussing PMO tools: the demands on PMO software are broad and complex.
-PMOs need basic project management features such as task management, workflow management and planning tools, along with more advanced project portfolio features.
+PMOs need basic project management features such as resource management, task management, workflow management and planning tools, along with more advanced project portfolio features.

 In addition, teams need to be able to collaborate and take control over their ongoing projects, as they all impact one another.
 This ensures that you’re keeping project processes standardized and meeting business goals and objectives.